Temperature and Humidity Sensor

 Find answers to the most common queries below

 The linear range is the range where the sensor output is directly proportional to the input.
-A wider linear range ensures better accuracy and a broader measurement capability.
+A wider linear range ensures accuracy and a broader measurement capability.